-- There is a well-known scenario (group merge) where you would need to actually change a rule.
-It would take a much longer piece to explain this but it’s covered in our Azure AD Connect Masterclass.
+- There is a well-known scenario (group merge) where you would need to change a rule.
+It would take a much longer piece to explain this but it’s covered in our Microsoft Entra Connect Masterclass.

-There were several questions that related to concerns about security which were comprehensively answered in the webinar.
+Several questions related to concerns about security were comprehensively answered in the webinar.
 If you’re interested in security, I suggest you watch the webinar recording rather than me attempting to summarise the answers here.

 Converting users to cloud-only

-One question to which it isn’t currently possible to give a great answer was about how an individual user can be converted from locally managed (synchronized), to cloud managed (cloud only).
+One question to which it isn’t currently possible to give a great answer was about how an individual user can be converted from locally managed (synchronized), to cloud-managed (cloud only).
 There just isn’t a supported way to do this (although Microsoft is working on it).
-What most people do is a bit of a manual hack – allow it to be deleted, then manually recover it in Azure AD.
+What most people do is a bit of a manual hack – allow it to be deleted, then manually recover it in Microsoft Entra ID.